Jimmy Kimmel: Suspension and reinstatement

-Other television work
+Other television work, 1996-2020

 In spring 1996, Kimmel appeared as "Jimmy the Fox Guy" in promos on the Fox Network.
 His other television work included being the on-air football prognosticator for Fox NFL Sunday for four years.
-He has had numerous appearances on other talk shows, including Live with Regis and Kelly, The Howard Stern Show, The Ellen DeGeneres Show, and the Late Show with David Letterman.
+He has had numerous appearances on other talk shows, including Live with Regis and Kelly, The Howard Stern Show, The Ellen DeGeneres Show, and Late Show with David Letterman.

 He has appeared on The Late Show five times, most recently in 2010.
 Kimmel served as roastmaster for the New York Friars' Club Roast of Hugh Hefner and the Comedy Central Roast of Pamela Anderson.
 He has appeared on ABC's Dancing with the Stars.

 In August 2006, ABC announced that Kimmel would be host of their new game show Set for Life.
 The show debuted on July 20, 2007.
 On April 6, 2007, Kimmel filled in for Larry King on Larry King Live.
 That particular broadcast dealt with paparazzi.
 Kimmel reproached Emily Gould, an editor at Gawker.com, for the site's alleged stalking of celebrities.
 On July 8, 2007, Kimmel managed the National League in the 2007 Taco Bell All-Star Legends and Celebrity Softball Game in San Francisco.
 He played in the game in 2004 and 2006 (in Houston and Pittsburgh, respectively).
 On July 11, 2007, Kimmel, along with basketball player LeBron James, hosted the 2007 ESPY Awards.
 The show aired on ESPN on July 15, 2007.
 Kimmel hosted the American Music Awards on ABC five times, in 2003, 2004, 2006, 2007, and 2008.

 Kimmel guest-hosted Live with Regis and Kelly during the week of October 22–26, 2007, commuting every day between New York and Los Angeles.
 In the process, he broke the Guinness World Record for the longest distance (22406 mi) traveled in one work week.
 Kimmel himself has questioned the record, suggesting that a world leader or the Pope must actually hold the record.

 Kimmel has performed in several animated films, often voicing dogs.
 His voice appeared in Garfield: The Movie and Road Trip, and he portrayed Death's Dog in the Family Guy episode "Mr. Saturday Knight"; Family Guy creator Seth MacFarlane later presented Kimmel with a figurine of his character on Jimmy Kimmel Live!
 Kimmel also did voice work for Robot Chicken.
 Kimmel's cousin Sal Iacono has accepted and won a wrestling match with Santino Marella.